andrew/ultimate-awesome/README.md

 - [awesome-xai](https://github.com/fawazsammani/awesome-xai) - Papers about Explainable AI (Deep Learning-based).
 - [awesome-pl-concepts](https://github.com/glyh/awesome-pl-concepts) - An menu/quick reference for Programming Language concepts.
 - [awesome-ia](https://github.com/IAARhub/awesome-ia) - Lista curada de recursos en Inteligencia Artificial.
-- [Awesome-CustomROM](https://github.com/ImKKingshuk/Awesome-CustomROM) - Awesome-CustomROM: Explore the World of Custom Android Experiences!
-Dive into a collection of the best Custom ROMs, featuring cutting-edge features, enhanced performance, and a vibrant developer community.
-Elevate your Android experience beyond the ordinary! 🌐🚀 #CustomROMs #AndroidDev #OpenSource #XiaomiEU #HyperOS #OriginOS.
 - [awesome-selfhosted-product](https://github.com/kiarafbickers/awesome-selfhosted-product) - A list of free product focused services and web applications which can be hosted on your own servers.
 - [awesome-browserless](https://github.com/koalagang/awesome-browserless) - 😎 🌍 A curated list of awesome alternatives to apps tradtionally used in the web browser.
 - [awesome-disentangled-representations](https://github.com/koukyo1994/awesome-disentangled-representations) - A curated list of papers on disentangled representation learning inspired by  and